Audio-Visual Camera Pose Estimation with Passive Scene Sounds and In-the-Wild Video

 \section{Conclusion}

 We present a multimodal approach for relative camera pose estimation in video that exploits spatial cues from multichannel audio.
-Our method achieves state-of-the-art performance among audio-visual baselines on both real-world and simulated settings, demonstrating that ambient audio contains rich spatial structure to complement visual signals for a classic spatial vision tasks.
+Our method achieves state-of-the-art performance among audio-visual baselines on both real-world and simulated settings, demonstrating that ambient audio contains rich spatial structure to complement visual signals for a classic spatial vision task.

-While our approach is affective, it has some limitations that present opportunities for future work.
+While our approach is effective, it has some limitations that present opportunities for future work.
 Translation estimation remains challenging in visually degraded or acoustically complex scenarios.
 In addition, it would be interesting to extend the model to explicitly gate the audio's influence depending on its properties (e.g., stationarity).
+Exploring cross-dataset and cross-device generalization is also an important area for future work.
 Despite these challenges, our work establishes that audio-visual fusion substantially improves pose estimation across diverse acoustic conditions.
 We hope this work motivates further research in leveraging sound for geometric reasoning and robust scene understanding.